DannyBen/pobject/README.md

 Usage
 --------------------------------------------------

-Your object should inherit from PObject.
+Your object should inherit from `PObject`.

 ```ruby
 require 'pobject'